 It’s a tough balance when they insist on making their own decisions about their future, but still want you to make their lunch and drive them to school when they get up late.
 This is a tough age.

-Here are a few tips for YOU on surviving their years at Wilson High School.
+Here are a few tips for YOU on surviving their years at Ida B. Wells High School.

 Tired of the monosyllabic grunts?
 Tired of the ubiquitous “fine” when you ask them anything about their day?
 Ask leading questions.
 Instead of asking “how was your day?” try asking what they are studying in science right now, or what book they are reading in English.